geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-12/meeting-transcript.md

 ##### **Geohot** [[00:17:10](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=1030)]
 Great.
-I mean, we can officially say that an MI300 box is about twice as good as a Tinybox green, and about three times as good as a Tinybox red.
+I mean, we can officially say that an MI300 box is about twice as good as a TinyBox green, and about three times as good as a TinyBox red.

 ##### **Chenyu** [[00:17:21](https://www.youtube.com/watch?v=_FVcMAtePJ4&t=1041)]
 And we have the fastest time for training BERT with MI300x.